 Figures C.1 and C.2 show a run-in equation and a run-in list, respectively.
-Figure C.31 shows a list where the last item is the last thing in the paragraph, and we begin a new paragraph by including a blank line between the end of the list environment and the new paragraph.
+Figure C.3 shows a list where the last item is the last thing in the paragraph, and we begin a new paragraph by including a blank line between the end of the list environment and the new paragraph.

-1The poem is William Butler Yeats's "The Second Coming", first published in 1920.
+&lt;sup>1The poem is William Butler Yeats's "The Second Coming", first published in 1920.
 In most cases, extracts from poetry should be set using the verse environment.

-... therefore, \begin{enumerate} ... therefore, \item The first supposition; \item The second supposition; \end{enumerate} 2.
-The second supposition; suggests that we ...
+... therefore, \begin{enumerate} \item The first supposition; \item The second supposition; \end{enumerate} suggests that we ...

+... therefore,

+1. The first supposition;

+2. The second supposition;

+suggests that we ...